Dainiustver/Planning-App/README.md

-This is the second version of my Planning App.
-Currently work in progress :)
+Planning App.
+Live (might not be current version) at https://planning.news-grip.com/